-A plan will be drawn up by SENCO & class teacher in consultation with parents and child.
+A plan will be drawn up by SENCO and/or class teacher in consultation with parents/carers and child.
 It will include:

-- The outcomes agreed for the next half term - The support and interventions to be put in place - The expected impact on progress, development or behaviour - A clear date for review

-- The plan will be recorded on the pupil's Individual Provision Map. - A copy will be given to the parents.
+- The outcomes agreed for the next term - The support and interventions to be put in place - The expected impact on progress, development or behaviour - A clear date for review - The plan will be recorded on the pupil's Individual Provision Plan/One Page Profile. - A copy will be given to the parents/carers.

-Do

-- The class teacher remains responsible for working with the child on a daily basis and works closely with TAs or specialist staff to plan and assess the impact of the interventions. - The SENCO supports the classteacher in the further assessment of the child's particular strengths and weaknesses, in problem-solving and advising on the effective implementation of support.
+- Do - The class teacher remains responsible for working with the child on a daily basis and works closely with TAs or specialist staff to plan and assess the impact of the interventions. - The SENCO supports the class teacher in the further assessment of the child's particular strengths and weaknesses, in problem-solving and advising on the effective implementation of support.